treeverse/lakeFS/docs/reference/commands.md

 ### lakectl log

+Show log of commits

+#### Synopsis

-show log of commits for the given branch
+Show log of commits for a given branch

 ```
 lakectl log <branch uri> [flags]